 Treatment and prognosis

-Ultrasound-guided interdigital injection of steroid and local anaesthetic has been demonstrated to have a relatively success rate 9.
+Ultrasound-guided interdigital injection of steroid and local anaesthetic has been demonstrated to have a relatively high success rate 9.

 Surgical excision can also be performed, also with a relatively high success rate (~ 80% 6).